VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 Here is where ROP technique comes to the rescue, what rop basically does is chaining functions together but how you might ask.
 We basically creating a new stack frame on top of the other.
-As we saw earlier every function has a return address, it needs to know when it is finished where to return to, yeah we overwrote that earlier hah.
-Jokes aside, that goes for every living function out there.
+As we saw earlier every function has a return address, it needs to know when it is finished where to return to.
+That goes for every living function out there.

-Now the stack goes as follows:
+Now the stack as we already goes as follows:

 - call to the function
 - return address
 - arguments

-With that particular order so ret address goes immediately after the function.
+With that particular order so ret address goes immediately after the function call.

-Now calling a function or returning to a function (ret2libc) after the buffer overrun we are basically creating a new stack frame.

-Here we are going to use the two functions we found earlier to achieve our goal, and a section (.bss since its writable) from the binary in order to store our "/bin/sh" string.

-Finding out how strcpy works will help us in order to find out how we can copy our string into some memory point by us in .
+Finding out how strcpy works will help us in order to find out how we can copy our string into some memory point by us.
 From the C manual we see that strcpy function goes as follows:

-The strcpy() function copies the string pointed by source (including the null character) to the character array destination. "
+"The strcpy() function copies the string pointed by source (including the null character) to the character array destination. "

 ```char* strcpy(char* destination, const char* source);```